animist-os/crux/NOTES.md

       a_neighbor[0] => [-1/2, 0/2] — anticipatory lower neighbor, subdividing the time span (very schenker)
       m_neighboor[0] / (1 / 3) => [0, -1, 0]

-  it seems meaningful to apply schenker neghbor ops to entire motifs:
+  it seems meaningful to apply schenker neghbor ops to entire mots:

     A = [0, 3] neighbor_op === [0,3, 1, 4, 0, 3]  (this seems closer to "." semantics)